FourThievesVinegar/Chemhacktica-OLD/README.md

 # Chemhacktica

-Scrape - to scrape Chemnet
+Scrape - to scrape for casrn's

-Crawl - to crawl NIST solution kinetics DB
+Crawl - to crawl for reactions